-When you run the tools, they download the Sitecore upgrade container image from the Sitecore Container Registry and deploy this container to upgrade the SQL databases of your Sitecore 10.
-0.X installation.
+When you run the tools, they download the Sitecore upgrade container image from the Sitecore Container Registry and deploy this container to upgrade the SQL databases of your Sitecore 10.0.0 installation.

-Since Sitecore XP 10.0.0, the Sitecore upgrade container contains all the required information about the changes that have been implemented in Sitecore.
+The Sitecore upgrade container contains all the required information about the changes that have been implemented in Sitecore since the release of Sitecore XP 10.0.0.